eyal-lezmy/peak-detector/README.md

 The peak detector observes the variations of the signal (the differences between the 5 successive values), to determine if we watch an increasing or decreasing front.
 The signal must increase 3 times in a row to be an increasing front.
 And decrease 3 times in a row to be decreasing.
-The signal is increasing only if the maximum variation of the observed values is at least the half of the average of the previous maximum variation (of the previous increasing fronts).
+The peak is validated only if its intensity is at least the half of the average of the previously observed peak intensities.

 When the detector find an increasing front followed by a decreasing front, a peak is detected.